 \paragraph{Odeco signature sets} A real-valued symmetric signature (tensor) is \emph{orthogonally decomposable}, or \emph{odeco} \cite{robeva}, if it is orthogonally transformable to a signature in $\geneq$, the set of \emph{generalized equality} signatures, which take nonzero values only when all of their inputs are equal.
 Hence odeco tensors generalize diagonalizable matrices.
 Call a set $\fc$ of signatures odeco if the signatures are simultaneously odeco (there is a single orthogonal transformation mapping $\fc$ into $\geneq$).
 In counting complexity, if $\fc$ is odeco, then $\holant(\fc)$ is polynomial-time tractable, as $\fc$ maps into $\geneq$, a trivially tractable set, under an orthogonal holographic transformation.
 Indeed, the tractability of \emph{Fibonacci} signature sets \cite{cai2008holographic} can, with one exception, be explained by such sets being simultaneously odeco (see e.g. \cite[Section 2.2]{cai_chen_2017}).
 Fibonacci sets constitute almost all nontrivial tractable cases of $\holant^*$ problems (an important variant of Holant in which all unary signatures are assumed present) for symmetric signatures on the Boolean domain \cite{cai_computational_2011}.
-Simultaneously odeco sets provide a natural starting point for extending Fibonacci signatures to higher domains \cite{liu_2024}, where no full complexity dichotomy for $\holant^*$ is known.
+Simultaneously odeco sets provide a natural starting point for extending Fibonacci signatures to higher domains \cite{liu_2024,domain3}, where no full complexity dichotomy for $\holant^*$ is known.